A Framework for Improving the Reliability of Black-box Variational Inference: Methodological Criteria

-We apply our approach to robustness, accuracy, and automation to design the two core components of a BBVI stochastic optimization framework with automated learning rate scheduling: \benum \item A \textbf{termination rule} for stopping the optimization once the final approximation is close to the optimal approximation (\cref{sec:termination-rule}). \item A \textbf{learning rate scheduler}, which must detect stationarity and determine how many iterates to average before decreasing the learning rate (\cref{sec:fixed-learning-rate}). \eenum
+We ensure these criteria are satisfied when designing the two core components of a BBVI stochastic optimization framework with automated learning rate scheduling: \benum \item A \textbf{termination rule} for stopping the optimization once the final approximation is close to the optimal approximation (\cref{sec:termination-rule}). \item A \textbf{learning rate scheduler}, which must detect stationarity and determine how many iterates to average before decreasing the learning rate (\cref{sec:fixed-learning-rate}). \eenum